Code Standards

 Mandatory TSDoc Requirements

-ALL functions, components, and classes MUST have TSDoc comments.
+ALL declared functions, named arrow functions, components, hooks, and classes MUST have TSDoc comments.
 This is non-negotiable.

 Functions and Methods